-One ripe afternoon, two college girls sat on the steps of the stairs that skirted out of a great hall.
-One seemed haphazardly flung, almost in a sunbathing manner.
-Her head tilted upward, towards the sun – as if absorbing solar power.
+One ripe afternoon, two college girls draped themselves on the steps of the stairs that skirted out of a great hall.
+One’s lithe body seemed haphazardly flung, like a strip of satin left to conform to the contours of solid marble.
+Almost in a sunbathing manner, her head was tilted upward – towards the sun – like a Sunflower absorbing solar power.
 Confidence emanated from her manner –the one who was the taller of the two.

 The taller girl suddenly hoisted herself up and faced the shorter one.
 She was bent on saying something – a confession?… an idea?… an unveiling?

 “I must open this up to you,” the taller girl began.
 “I’ve been meaning to tell you something since I truly appreciate you.”